Keyboard

 An example to trigger select-all with the keyboard

-# on windows and linux
+# or just on windows and linux

 page.keyboard.press("Control+A")

-# on mac_os
+# or just on macOS

 page.keyboard.press("Meta+A")